DRMacIver/notebook/ideas.md

 * [x] You don't (and probably can't) know why things happen to you
 * [x] Everyone in London is tired
 * [x] Everyone in tech has a sleeping disorder
+* [x] Making things harder in order to make them possible
 * [ ] Ways in which I could improve my communication skills
 * [ ] Untanging various ethical concepts as per https://twitter.com/DRMacIver/status/1223628070738939905
 * [ ] Notes on my experience of poly